Had an issue with

 What happens after you submit a complaint to UniSuper?

-After your complaint is lodged, UniSuper will usually acknowledge it within one business day if it is not resolved immediately.
+After your complaint is lodged, UniSuper will usually confirm its receipt within one business day (if it's not resolved on first contact).
 If your complaint needs investigation, UniSuper may assign it to a dedicated team or case manager and contact you by phone, email, or in writing.

 What you can generally expect:

-• Acknowledgement that your complaint has been received (often within one business day).
+• Confirmation that your complaint has been received (often within one business day).

 • A review of relevant account records, forms, and any documents you provide.